Insurance in super

 Pre 1 July 2014 insurance considerations

-An 'own occupation' TPD insurance policy will generally provide a lump sum benefit in that event that the insured member is unable to work again in the occupation they held just prior to becoming permanently disabled.
+An 'own occupation' TPD insurance policy will generally provide a lump sum benefit in the event that the insured member is unable to work again in the occupation they held just prior to becoming permanently disabled.
 With the permanent incapacity condition of release requiring that a member be unable to work again in any occupation that they're qualified for by education, training or experience, there is a real risk that in the event of a claim, the member will satisfy the insurer's definition but not the permanent incapacity condition of release.

 In the event of a claim for income protection insurance, a member will generally meet the temporary incapacity condition of release, which is broad enough to encompass most income protection policy definitions.